eggsacc/Obsidian-sync/MCUs/Arduino/Embeded/Low level blink sketch.md

 }
 ````

 I named the pointers something gay to prove that it is not used or pre-defined in any libraries.
-However, when we upload this code, the LED does not blink.
+However, when we upload this code, the LED **does not blink**.

 This is again due to the compiler optimizing part of the code out for us.
 In this case, the compiler sees that the pointer variable `*pGay` is not used anywhere in the code after it's been assigned a value in `*pGay = (1<<5);` and just automatically deletes it to save memory.